chainer/chainer.org/_posts/2017-03-15-Performance-of-LSTM-Using-CuDNN-v5.md

 * The effect of the layer size of LSTM and sequence length of data
 parameters: length={5, 25, 50}, layer={1, 2, 3}
-In the setting without cuDNN, as the length of data and the number of layers increases, it takes longer time than the setting with cuDNN.
+As the length of data and the number of layers increases, the performance benefit from the cuDNN implementation increases.

-When we use a large LSTM setting (layer=3, length=50), about 7 times faster in forward time, and 4 times faster in backward time with cuDNN.
+When we use a large LSTM setting (layer=3, length=50), cuDNN is about 7 times faster in forward time, and 4 times faster in backward time.

 When we use a small LSTM setting (layer=1, length=5), about 1.5 times faster in forward time, and 1.04 times faster in backward time.